 (d) the management measures to maintain habitat in accordance with the approved Biodiversity Gain Plan for a period of 30 years from the completion of development; and

-(e) the monitoring methodology and frequency in respect of the created or enhanced habitat to be submitted to the Local planning authority.
+(e) the monitoring methodology and frequency in respect of the created or enhanced habitat to be submitted to the local planning authority.

-23.

-Prior to the occupation of the last dwelling/ or use of building hereby approved within the relevant phase of development the following shall take place:
+23. Before the occupation of the last dwelling/ or use of building hereby approved within the relevant phase of development, the following shall take place:

 (a) the habitat creation and enhancement works set out in the approved HMMP have been completed; and

-( b) a completion report, evidencing the completed habitat enhancements, has been submitted to, and approved in writing by the Local planning authority.
+( b) a completion report, evidencing the completed habitat enhancements, has been submitted to, and approved in writing by the local planning authority.

 The created and/or enhanced habitat specified in the approved HMMP shall thereafter be managed and maintained in accordance with the approved HMMP.

-24. Monitoring reports shall be submitted to Local planning authority in writing in accordance with the methodology and frequency specified in the approved HMMP.
+24. Monitoring reports shall be submitted to local planning authority in writing in accordance with the methodology and frequency specified in the approved HMMP.

-25.

-A pre-commencement survey for badgers shall be undertaken prior to the commencement of the development.
+25. Before the commencement of the development, a Badger Survey, the details of which shall first be submitted to and approved in writing by the local planning authority.
 This survey shall determine whether the current outlier setts are still active and thus require closure, or if any additional setts have been excavated.
-The results of this badger survey should be submitted to the Local planning authority for approval and shall include any mitigation and/or compensation measures required.
-The development shall be carried out in strict accordance with the approved details.
+The results of the survey should be submitted to the local planning authority for approval and shall include any mitigation and/or compensation measures required.
+Development shall be carried out in accordance with the approved details.

 26. Prior to the commencement of a phase or sub-phase of development, including vegetation clearance, a nesting bird survey for Red Kites shall be carried out by a suitably qualified and experienced ecologist, in respect of that phase or sub-phase.
-A written report shall be produced by the ecologist and submitted to the Local planning authority stating whether or not it is likely that Red Kites would be adversely affected by the development proposals hereby permitted.
-If the report indicates that Red Kites would be adversely affected, appropriate mitigation measures to safeguard them shall be submitted to and approved in writing by the Local planning authority prior to the commencement of any development of that phase or sub-phase.
+A written report shall be produced by the ecologist and submitted to the local planning authority stating whether or not it is likely that Red Kites would be adversely affected by the development proposals hereby permitted.
+If the report indicates that Red Kites would be adversely affected, details of mitigation measures to safeguard them shall be submitted to and approved in writing by the local planning authority prior to the commencement of any development of that phase or sub-phase.
 The mitigation measures shall be implemented as approved in accordance with an agreed timetable.

-27. Prior to the commencement of development, a Management Plan for the Country Park and on-site Ancient Woodland for the lifetime of the development, shall be submitted to and approved in writing by the Local planning authority.
+27. Prior to the commencement of development, a Management Plan for the Country Park and Ancient Woodland on site, shall be submitted to and approved in writing by the local planning authority.
 The Management Plan shall outline mitigation measures, monitoring methodology and time frame and the bodies responsibilities for its implementation and any remedial action required.
 The Management Plan shall include:

 • Minimum 30m buffer zone around the Ancient Woodland;